The Ohio State UniversityJames Cancer Hospital460 W 10th Avenue, 5th FloorColumbus, OH 43210(614) 688-5834Stephen Kang, MD – Fellowship Director

 PROGRAM DESCRIPTION

-Overview: The head and neck fellowship at The Ohio State University is a comprehensive, high-volume head and neck microvascular fellowship that aims to train the future leaders of our field.
+The head and neck fellowship at The Ohio State University is a comprehensive, high-volume head and neck microvascular fellowship that aims to train the future leaders of our field.
 Fellows are trained in microvascular reconstructive surgery, transoral robotic surgery, and the entire array of ablative head and neck oncologic surgery.
-The fellow receives a tremendous surgical volume of major head and neck surgeries and currently performs greater than 175 free flaps during the fellowship.
-The fellow is trained within a very collaborative surgical environment that embraces two-team surgery.
-The fellow also leads the multidisciplinary tumor board conference along with an attending head and neck radiologist.
+Our team performs over 250 free flap surgeries per year and the fellows are integral members of the ablative and reconstructive teams.
+The fellows are trained within a very collaborative surgical environment that embraces two-team surgery.
+The fellows also lead the multidisciplinary tumor board conference along with an attending head and neck radiologist.
+The fellows benefit from the experience of training in a free-standing NCI-designated comprehensive cancer center, where their entire clinical year resides within a hospital that is solely dedicated to treating cancer.
+The James Cancer Hospital and Solove Research Institute is a 21-story building that was recently opened in 2015, providing state-of-the-art facilities for research and patient care.

-Objectives: To train highly skilled surgeons and mentor the future leaders in our field.
+To train highly skilled surgeons and future academic surgical leaders in the field of head and neck oncology.

 Strengths:

-Fellows’ Duties/Responsibilities: The fellow’s primary relationship is with Drs.
-James Rocco, Amit Agrawal, Matthew Old, Enver Ozer, Stephen Kang, Ricardo Carrau, Nolan Seim, Kyle VanKoevering and Carol Bradford.
+The fellow’s primary relationship is with Drs.
+Amit Agrawal, Carol Bradford, Ricardo Carrau, Catherine Haring, Stephen Kang, Matthew Old, Enver Ozer, Apoorva Ramaswamy, James Rocco, Nolan Seim and Kyle VanKoevering.
 The overall majority of operative and clinical patient interactions with head and neck oncology patients (clinic and operating room) are done in conjunction with Drs.
-Rocco, Agrawal, Old, Ozer, Kang, Carrau, Seim, and other teaching faculty.
-The AHNS fellow participates in all aspects of head and neck ablative surgical cases (open, transoral laser/robotic, open skull base) as well as the full spectrum of surgical reconstruction; including locoregional flaps and microvascular free tissue transfer (approximately 175‐200 microvascular cases/year).
+Agrawal, Carrau, Haring, Kang, Old, Ozer, Ramaswamy, Rocco, Seim, VanKoevering, and other teaching faculty.
+The AHNS fellows participate in all aspects of head and neck ablative surgical cases (open, transoral laser/robotic, open skull base) as well as the full spectrum of surgical reconstruction; including locoregional flaps and microvascular free tissue transfer.

-As credentialed clinical faculty, the AHNS fellow may operate and see patients in the Head and Neck Oncology Clinic or other ambulatory clinics independent of teaching faculty.
-However, the fellow is not assigned or responsible for an independent clinic and does not have independent OR block time assigned.
-The overwhelming majority of clinical activity carried out by the fellow occurs in concert with teaching faculty supervision both in the outpatient as well as OR setting.
-The Head and Neck Oncology Fellow does not participate in general otolaryngology clinics, trauma clinics, and is not involved with on‐call faculty responsibilities.
-It is, however, expected that the fellow will be involved in all emergencies involving the head and neck cancer patient population.
+As credentialed clinical faculty, the AHNS fellows may operate and see patients in the Head and Neck Oncology Clinic or other ambulatory clinics independent of teaching faculty.
+However, the fellows are not assigned or responsible for an independent clinic and do not have independent OR block time assigned.
+The overwhelming majority of clinical activity carried out by the fellows occurs in concert with teaching faculty supervision both in the outpatient as well as OR setting.
+The Head and Neck Oncology Fellows do not participate in general otolaryngology clinics, trauma clinics, and are not involved with on‐call faculty responsibilities.
+It is, however, expected that the fellows are to be involved in all emergencies involving the head and neck cancer patient population.

-Our fellow is provided with the opportunity to travel to national cooperative group meetings as a means of becoming more familiar with workings of a large national cancer cooperative group.
-The fellowship time for research can be expanded depending on his/her needs.
-As the majority of current fellows elect to spend one year at our institution, a dedicated laboratory block/rotation is not assigned at the outset.
-Nonetheless, the fellow is provided with one day/week of protected time for pursuit of academic research which includes the opportunity to engage in both clinical and/or laboratory research (see block schedule).
-Although it is anticipated that the head and neck fellow will spend a significant proportion of their time engaged in clinical activity, the schedule can be further modified and adapted accordingly depending upon the individual needs of the head and neck fellow to meet the research needs of the fellow.
+Our fellows are provided with the opportunity to travel to national cooperative group meetings as a means of becoming more familiar with workings of a large national cancer cooperative group.
+The fellowship time for research can be expanded depending on their needs.
+Although it is anticipated that the head and neck fellows will spend a significant proportion of their time engaged in clinical activity, the schedule can be further modified and adapted accordingly depending upon the individual needs of each of the head and neck fellows to meet their research needs.

 PAST FELLOWS